iburr/HTTP-S/README.md

 - **HTTP Request Automation**: Easily send POST and GET requests with customizable payloads, headers, and parameters.
 - **Logging**: Logs request and response details for debugging and monitoring purposes.
 - **Modular Design**: Each script is modular and can be reused or extended for various use cases.
-- **Library Support**: Leverages Python’s `requests` Library, I found it easier to test and use compared to pythons `urlib` library cut down a lot unnecessary syntax.
+- **Library Support**: Leverages Python’s `requests` Library, I found it easier to test and use compared to pythons `urlib` library cut down a lot of unnecessary syntax.
 - *Optional*: For a more Verbose set of information you can use NC (netcat) to listen in on the connection of the GET/POST requests of your http/https connections, Utilizing Burp or Caido helps as well ***Also depending on your use case with the scripts.

-## Refrences/Research to help curate this list
+## References/Research to help curate this list
     - https://pentesterlab.com/
     - https://stackoverflow.com/
     - https://en.wikipedia.org/wiki/List_of_HTTP_header_fields